oh-data-sci/wordle_score_analysis/readme.md

     t-test statistic=-0.575
     pvalue=0.566

 this tells us that there is not enough evidence in the data to reject the null-hypothesis. i.e. had the two samples been random draws from a normal distribution with the same mean number or guesses, we could expect the data to thus collected generate the same amount of difference between the sets.

-## kolmogorov-smirnov test of shared population distribution
+## kolmogorov-smirnov test for shared population distribution
 *assumption*: we need not assume that the two sets of scores were drawn from a normally distributed population, merely that the draws are independent.

 *null hypothesis*: the two sets of scores are drawn from the same population distribution.

-*alternate hypothesis*: the two sets of scores are samples from separate population distributions.
+*alternate hypothesis*: the two sets of scores were sampled from separate population distributions.

 for both the raw, unmodified scores, and the weight scaled scores we get:

     k-s statistic = 0.08
     pvalue = 0.908

-from which we can conclude that the value sets are not sufficiently different to support the belief that they were drawn from separate distributions. ergo there is no *significant difference* between the sets.
+from which we conclude that the sets of scores are not sufficiently different to support the belief that they were drawn from separate distributions. ergo there is no *significant difference* between the sets.

 # conclusions
 there is no evidence in the available data suggesting statistically significant difference between the performance of the two players. whatever small differences are observed, it is more likely to be a result of statistical fluke more than a systematic effect. therefore we should not believe that this difference is destined to remain as is in future observations.

-beyond predicting future performance, that result will be unsatifying for the purposes of determining a winner in this game. for determining the winner, we can devise various methods, and associated metrics to compare the players. we have shown the outcome of four such methods above. unfortunately, as the performances are quite close, the metrics of these methods do not agree on the winner, forcing us to pick and choose the most appropriate metric.
+beyond predicting future performance, that result will sound unsatifying for the purposes of determining a winner in this game. for the purposes of declaring a winner, we can devise various methods, and associated metrics to compare the players. we have shown the outcome of four such methods above. unfortunately, as the performances are quite close, the metrics of these methods do not agree on the winner, forcing us to pick and choose the most appropriate metric.

     |------------------------|---------------|
     |                 metric |        winner |